 The year 2190.
 Pangea space station has been constructed as a refuelling station between Earth and a base established on Jupiter’s moon Europa.
 John Laine captains the four-person American crew that has been sent to man the station for a ten-year mission.
 Five years in and all of them are starting to go stir crazy.
 Communications with Earth is abruptly lost and all efforts to re-establish contact only results in silence.
 They realise that something must have happened to the Earth and that they could be the only people left alive.
 As this sinks in, their mental state deteriorates even further.

 3022 comes with a solid and interesting premise – what if a group of people on a space station were the only ones to survive the destruction of the Earth?
 We’ve had various films about the last survivors on a space expedition before.
 The really cheap Doomsday Machine (1972) featured a plot where a crew of three men and three women were sent out to survive the destruction of the Earth before falling to in-fighting.
 There was also Defcon 4 (1985), which had a group of people in a space station orbiting Earth surviving a nuclear holocaust below.
-Although the film that actually comes the closest to this is George Clooney’s subsequently released The Midnight Sky (2020), which had a lone scientist trying to communicate with the crew of a returning space mission following an extinction catastrophe on Earth.
+Although the film that actually comes the closest to this is the little seen Love (2011) about a lone astronaut abandoned aboard the International Space Station after contact with Earth goes dead.
+Subsequently we had George Clooney’s The Midnight Sky (2020), which had a lone scientist trying to communicate with the crew of a returning space mission following an extinction catastrophe on Earth; Rubikon (2022) with three survivors about a space station as an environmental disaster wipes out all life on Earth below; I.S.S.
+(2023) about the tension between US and Russian on the International Space Station when nuclear war breaks out between the two sides on Earth; and the Chinese Moon Man (2022), a comedy where a sole astronaut is the last person left alive after the destruction of the Earth by an asteroid.

 It took me a long time to get into 3022.
 The characters are unlikeable and unengaging.
 We see them at the end of their mental tether slowly falling to pieces even before the disaster has begun.
 There have been good films made about this before – see Solaris (1972) and Dark Star (1974).
 On the other hand, all that John Suits seems to do is observe how dull and tedious life is aboard the space station.
 The main problem is that films that try to portray the dullness of a space mission end up being well dull.
 The prime example of this is Voyage to the End of the Universe (1963), while the thing that people always criticise about 2001: A Space Odyssey (1968) is that the space scenes are dull.
 The only film that made the monotony of the space mission work for it was Dark Star where everything was played as a comedy.